SC-Tech-Program/FAQs/Posters_Authors.md

 LaTeX Template (159KB .zip) – preferred
 Microsoft Word Template (51KB .zip)

 The manuscript should be uploaded as a pdf for the initial submission.

+**Q. What is the submission process for Scientific Visualization and what is the review process?**

+A. Submissions need to include a movie (up to 1GB in size) and a short paper (up to 6 pages including references).
+The short paper should describe the scientific story conveyed by the movie, how the visualization helps scientific discovery, and the “state-of-the-practice” information behind making the movie.

+Each submission will be peer reviewed by the Visualization & Data Analytics Showcase Committee.
+Criteria for review include:

+How effective is the visual communication of the data?
+How relevant to the HPC community is the visualization?
+What is the impact of the science story and how well is it told?
+What visualization techniques were necessary to create the movie?
+Finally, submissions should consider SC19’s overall theme “HPC is now!”.

+Entries are submitted through the SC [Submissions website](https://submissions.supercomputing.org):

+Sign in
+Click the “Make a New Submission” tab
+Select “Scientific Visualization & Data Analytics Showcase”

+## <a name='Formatting'></a> Formatting Specifications
+**Q. What are the formatting requirements for research and ACM SRC posters and thesis canvas ?**

+A. Each poster/thesis canvas is assigned one display board that is four feet high and eight feet wide.
+The only format requirement is that your poster properly mounts on its display board.

+**Q. Is there a poster template for research and ACM SRC posters, and thesis canvas?**

+A. You should produce a poster/thesis canvas that effectively and elegantly portrays its technical content.
+Poster styles, layouts, fonts, and content are left to the discretion of the author(s).

 **Q. Can I embed content in my poster?**